apache/cordova-docs/www/_posts/2020-06-23-cordova-ios-6.1.0.md

 * **Add preference for iPad desktop layout behaviour** *(New Feature)*

     iPadOS 13 defaults to using a desktop layout in webviews rather than a mobile layout.
-You can now control this behaviour in your apps with [the `PreferredContentMode` preference][prefs] in config.xml.
+You can now control this behaviour in your apps with [the `PreferredContentMode` preference][prefs] in `config.xml`.
 Valid options are `mobile` and `desktop`.

 * **Add preference for webview window handling** *(New Feature)*

     Historically, Cordova iOS has not supported the creation of new webview windows with APIs like `window.open` or links with `target="_blank"`.
 The default behaviour was inconsistent, with some links opening externally in Safari and some links being unclickable.
-There is now [an `AllowNewWindows` preference][prefs] in config.xml to control the behaviour of new windows within the application.
+There is now [an `AllowNewWindows` preference][prefs] in `config.xml` to control the behaviour of new windows within the application.

     * When **false**, links that would open a new window are instead opened in the same webview as if they had not requested a new window.